engineeringwitharavind/SQL/README.md

 Each folder contains two files:
 - A PNG file `.png` contains Questions for all the Exercises Seperately.
-- A python file `.sql` contains solutions done by me.
+- A SQL file `.sql` contains solutions done by me.
 You can correct me if i am wrong and modify it as needed.

 ## Further Learning:
 After Completing these Exercises Try to solve Problems on